Kong/aws-marketplace/Kuma/Kuma.md

 # Kuma Service Mesh

-This CloudFormation template based offering is meant for pre-production and production environments where customers want to leverage Kong Enterprise capabilities, running on an EKS Cluster.
-For example, a Kong Proxy Cache implementation using AWS Elasticache for Redis, externalization of all requests processed by Kong to AWS Elasticsearch Service, integration with AWS Lambda Functions or OIDC grants implemented with Cognito.
+This CloudFormation template based offer is meant for pre-production and production environments where customers want to leverage Kuma Service Mesh capabilities, running on an EKS Cluster.
 Launch Kong for Kubernetes Enterprise in a new EKS Cluster or to an existing one.

 #  Installation Process